-Mercy Medical Center is home to a 7,500-square-foot automated pharmacy.
-Mercy's investment in state-of-the-art automation technology further improves patient safety and creates significant workflow advantages.
+Mercy's investment in a 7,500-square-foot, state-of-the-art automated pharmacy improves patient safety and creates significant workflow advantages.
 The equipment reduces the risk of medication errors, increases overall quality of patient care, and improves process efficiencies.
 The Mercy Pharmacy is fully integrated with:

 Clinical pharmacists, technicians and interns support not only patients admitted to the hospital, but also patients receiving care at Hall-Perrine Cancer Center and the Dennis & Donna Oldorf Hospice House of Mercy.